MARTeamWhale/MUPPET/README.md

 This tool is for use in calculating the signal to noise (SNR) for cetacean vocalizations obtained using JASCO's PAMLAB annotation software.
 Initial development was focused on Blue Whale audible calls.
 The tool currently exists as a helper script<sup>*</sup> with several underlying functions.
 The helper script (`Baleen_SNR_Tool`) imports the output of JASCO's PAMLAB annotation files, extracts the needed inputs, and then matches the annotated calls to and imports the appropriate .wav files.
 These inputs are passed to the underlying functions, the first (`snr.extractSN`) to extract the data within the .wav files that corresponds to the annotated call and a sample of noise taken some time before the call.
 These clippings are bandpassed to the frequencies of interest using a Kaiser window-based FIR filter.
 Filtering is performed within `snr.extractSN` using the `snr.noDelayFilt` function, which applies the filter such that no time delays are introduced in the output.
 After bandpass filtering, precise start and end times of the signal are determined based on a user-specified percentage of the energy within the signal window using the function `snr.calcEng`.
 Noise samples are isolated relative to the energy-based start time of the signal.
 Ideal duration of the noise window may either be set by the user to some common value (e.g., 10 secs), or be made equal to the signal duration.
 If a noise window happens to includes parts of other signals that were annotated in PAMLAB, then those parts will be eliminated from the noise window (thereby shortening the noise window).
 The clipped and bandpassed call and noise samples are then passed to the function `snr.calculateSNR` to calculate the SNR value.
 The final SNR value is then appended to JASCO's PAMLAB annotation dataframe.

 <sup>*</sup>_The helper script is actually implemented as a function that can optionally accept input arguments for greater flexibility.
-This will be discussed further below_.
+This will be discussed in the "Usage" section further below_.

 ## Set up